• Skip to primary navigation

 LOVE our new floating wood shelves - we chose the pickled white finish

-Shelf sources (from top to bottom): White woven basket (medium) | Kumquat tree – no longer available | Gray & white striped planter (holding snake plant) | Colorful moth art print | White wood frame | Decorative stacked boxes – no longer available | Glass canister (1 gallon size) | Bath bombs | Belly basket with tassel | Favorite bath towels
+Shelf sources (from top to bottom): White woven basket (medium) | Gray & white striped planter (holding snake plant) | Colorful moth art print | White wood frame | Glass canister (1 gallon size) | Bath bombs | Belly basket (similar) | Favorite bath towels | Other accessories no longer available

-I found my floating wood shelves {here} (they are giving my readers 25% off through this link!).
-What sold me on these shelves is that they are completely customizable.
+What sold me on {these bathroom floating shelves} is that they are completely customizable.
 The ideal length of shelving for my space was 29″ so if I had to stick with a standard length, 24″ was the closest option and I’d be missing out on about 20% of the shelf space I could ideally have.
-I was also able to choose the type of wood (I chose white oak), depth (I chose 12″), and the finish too!
-I took a while debating between these finish options – the top three were my favorites:

 Finish options for the floating wood (oak) shelves we're putting in our bathroom!